 - Milk- Make sure to use a non dairy milk to make these dairy free/vegan!

-- Cocoa Powder- I use two types to create that deep rich flavor.
+- Cocoa Powder- I use two types to create that deep rich flavor like in my Oreo Muffins!

 - Chocolate Sandwich Cookies- I love these because they're allergy friendly.
 I use them all the time like in my Cookies and Cream Pie!

-Here are the steps to make these cinnamon rolls!
+Here are the step by step instructions to make these cinnamon rolls!

 Step 1: Make the Filling